decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 	- Add an image url for the loading screen to the AboutResponse json
 	- If an image url exists, set it as background

-- **General World Modifiers**
+- **Access World Modifiers**
 	- If user tries to go to an unexistent world, an empty world should be loaded
 	- A user should not be able to enter a world if it is full
+	- Players should be able to enter a world using /goto world.
+(Right now we are accessing using changerealm command)

 Besides these modifiers, we need to implement the following functionality.

 - **Teleport**
 	- All teleports commands (goto random, crowd, coordinates, home) need to verify if we are on a DAO realm and if necessary change to one before completing the command.
 Its recommended to solve this on kernel directly.
 	- The map will show Genesis City.
 As the teleport commands, we need to check realm before teleporting through the teleport menu and change if necessary.
-	- Players should be able to enter a world using /goto world.
-(Right now we are accessing using changerealm command)

 - **Wizard**
 	- As a new player enters DCL, it will be taken to this new tutorial wizard.